The Complete Guide to Website Project Management

 6. Continue adding new cycles

-Repeat step 3 to 5 and continue improving your website and optimizing the customer experience.
-Make sure to create new tasks for new pages, bugs or improvements and add them to a new cycle once they become a main priority.
+Repeat step 3 to 5 and continue improving your website and optimizing the site experience.
+Create new tasks for pages, bugs or improvements and add them to a new cycle once they become a main priority.

 This set-up allows you to celebrate your wins at the end of each cycle.
-While the website project is often an ever-going activity, you can use this website project plan template to give the team a sense of progress and accomplishment.
+While managing a website is often an ever-going activity, you can use this website project plan template to give the team a sense of progress and accomplishment.

 Websites are a great foundation for product growth and prospect conversions.
 Make sure you get the most out of your hours invested by signing up to Rock and implementing the tips and process for website project management.